 “We expect that more people will take advantage of these resources and we want to make it as easy as possible to do it,” Zysman said.

 Tsinoremas and Zysman said that UM may be the first university to acquire this type of computing technology.
 They said the need for it has been growing as CCS gets more and more calls from faculty and students who would like to do data science research projects.
-While years ago there was not a need, the amount of data stored and processed at UM has increased 90 percent in the last three to four years, Zysman said.
+While years ago there was not such a high demand, the amount of data stored and processed at UM has increased 90% in the last three to four years, Zysman said.

 “We can see this is the data age,” Tsinoremas added, “and this new system will give us an advantage over other institutions.”